Cleveland Clinic logo

 Spider Veins

 Spider veins (telangiectasias) are damaged, visible blood vessels just beneath your skin’s surface.
 They typically look red, blue or purple.
-They may appear in clusters that resemble spider webs or tree branches.
-Spider veins can form anywhere, but they usually develop in your legs or face.
+They may appear in clusters that look like spider webs or tree branches.
+Spider veins can form anywhere, but they usually develop on your legs, hands or face.

 Advertisement